UN Database on Confidence-building Measures

 UN Register of Conventional Arms

-Since 1992 the Register, established under Resolution 46/36 L of 6 December 1991, has listed information on imports and exports of conventional major weapons systems, which UN member states provide by 31 May for the previous calendar year.
+Since 1992, the UN Register of Conventional Arms (UNROCA), which was established under Resolution 46/36 L of 6 December 1991, has listed information on imports and exports of conventional major weapons systems.
+This information is provided by UN member states by 31 May each year for the previous calendar year.
 The purpose of the Register is to increase confidence-building through greater transparency in the field of conventional arms, thus preventing the excessive and destabilising accumulation of weapons.

 Imports and exports of the following weapons categories must be reported:

-In 2013, government experts proposed in their report that unmanned armed drones be included as a sub‑category in Categories IV and V. The member states are also called upon to voluntarily provide data on national weapons stockpiles and on procurement from national production in these seven categories, as well as giving information on their policy guidelines, legislation and administrative procedures for arms imports and exports.
-Since 2003 states can also report on imports and exports of small arms and light weapons (SALW).
+In their 2013 report, government experts proposed that unmanned armed drones be included as a sub category in Categories IV and V. The member states are also called upon to voluntarily provide data on national weapons stockpiles and on procurement from national production in these seven categories, as well as to give information on their policy guidelines, legislation and administrative procedures for arms imports and exports.
+Since 2003, countries can also report on imports and exports of small arms and light weapons (SALW).
 The aim of the German Government is to create a separate Category VIII, analogous to the provisions in the Arms Trade Treaty (ATT).

 The German reports can be accessed here: